ursatile/css4eng/202-the-css-color-model.md

 The most recent addition to the CSS named colour palette has a sad story behind it.
 It's called `rebeccapurple`, and it was added to CSS in 2014 in memory of Eric's daughter Rebecca, who tragically died of brain cancer on her sixth birthday.
 It's a beautiful memorial, and perhaps, a reminder that behind all the elements and attributes, technology like CSS matters because the real value of the open web is the beautiful, fragile, and very human connections which it makes possible.

-CSS has borrowed named colours from al, going way back to a Unix developer sitting down in the late 1980s with a box of Crayola crayons and programming colors like aquamarine and orchid into the X Windows color system.
+CSS has borrowed named colours from all kinds of places, going way back to a couple of Unix developers, Paul Ravelling and John C. Thomas, sitting down in the late 1980s, one with a Sinclair Paints catalogue, the other with a big box of Crayola crayons, and programming colour names like Dodger Blue, Aquamarine and Orchid into the X Windows colour system.

-Named colors are human.
+Named colours are human.
 They have character, and history, and they're easy to read --- as long as you know that `gainsboro` is a light grey and `peru` is a sort of pale brown color.

 But, as you saw with the Swedish flag exercise in the last section: if the color you want doesn't have a name, you're out of luck.